FaraB-AID/NotesPlus/README.md

 # Notes++
 This script allows you to create custom blocks of text (notes) anywhere, and specify how they are formatted, where they will be inserted into the context, and how long they will last.
 This allows you to change how far back your memory and WI get placed (instead of them always defaulting to the end of the context).
-It allows you to split your memory and WI, where parts are placed in different locations; it allows you to create editor's notes (more on these later); it allows you to tie author's notes or editor's notes to WI, and optionally allows those notes to only persist for a set number of actions after the WI is first called.
+It allows you to split your memory and WI, such that parts are placed in different locations; it allows you to create editor's notes (more on these later); it allows you to tie author's notes or editor's notes to WI, and optionally allows those notes to only persist for a set number of actions after the WI is first called.
+Pronoun Swapper is included in Notes++.
+See more at the bottom of the readme.

 ## How to Install
 The easiest way to install this script is to download the zip file, then upload that file in the scripts section of the edit/create screen of one of your scenarios.
 Scripts can currently only be added to your own scenarios, while you are editing or creating them.